raynald/nlpfs14/README.md

 ### Learning
 The ```learntest.py``` file shows the usage of the nlplearn module.
 The modules contains transformers and estimators to set up an sklearn pipeline and do a parameter grid search through cross-validation.
+### Trimming
+The trimming module builds on the sentence cleaning and splitting tools implemented in the nlplearn module.
+It adds to the pipeline a transformer that processes documents using StanfordCoreNLP, a sentence compressor based on HMM Hedge (paper: http://www.sciencedirect.com/science/article/pii/S0306457307000295) and a dumb sentence selector that outputs the best compression (within a length budget) of the first sentence of the document.
+The sentence compressor should ideally be trained on huge corpus of articles and headlines (but pairs of sentences and compressions are not needed).
+An instance trained on the data described in ```trainset.txt```is provided in ```trainedcompressor.py```.
+The file ```trimmingtest.py``` shows basic setup and usage of the module.
+### Workflow
 The branch ``basicsetup`` will always contain a 'clean slate' basic setup of the system with it always predicting the first sentence of a document as headline.
 Fixes and improvements to the general setup should be cherry-picked or merged into this branch.